damianpumar/Microsoft.AspNetCore.Authentication.Auth0/README.md

 }
 ```

-# In your controller use this.
+## :pick: In your controller use this.

 ```
     this.HttpContext.User.GetId();
 ```

-# In your setting we need auth0 information like this
+## :mag: In your setting we need auth0 information like this

 ```
 "Auth0": {